vitiugin/cliqs/README.md

-# CLiQS-CM Python module
+# CLiQS Python module

-CLiQS-CM Python module provides implementation of multilingual crisis social media summarization model.
+CLiQS Python module provides implementation of multilingual crisis social media summarization model.

-Please, if you use CLiQS-CM for your research consider citing:
+Please, if you use CLiQS for your research consider citing:

 >Fedor Vitiugin, Carlos Castillo: Cross-Lingual Query-Based Summarization of Crisis-Related Social Media: An Abstractive Approach Using Transformers.
 In ACM Hypertext 2022.
 ACM Press. https://doi.org/10.1145/3511095.3531279